How Soon Can You Buy a House After Bankruptcy?

 Why Lenders Require a Waiting Period

-Not all mortgage loans have the same rules when it comes to bankruptcy.
-Government-backed loans, such as FHA, VA, and USDA loans, tend to have shorter waiting periods and more flexible credit score requirements.
-Conventional loans, on the other hand, have stricter guidelines and typically require a longer waiting period.
+Not every mortgage program handles bankruptcy the same way.
+FHA, VA, and USDA loans have shorter waiting periods and more flexible credit score requirements.
+Conventional loans typically have longer waits and expect stronger credit.

 Mortgage Waiting Periods After Bankruptcy